Best Dyson alternatives 2024: we've tested 36 alternatives that are $100s cheaper and these are the top 9 to consider

 Reasons to avoid

-Don’t let the industrial façade fool you into thinking this is a brutish, strong vacuum, it’s also incredibly sensitive.
+Don’t let the industrial facade fool you into thinking this is a brutish, strong vacuum, it’s also incredibly sensitive.
 The vacuum detects different floor types and automatically adjusts, offering the perfect suction.
 You can move seamlessly around your home without any frustrations.
 If you place one of the subtle scent cartridges in too, your home will smell as fresh as if you had all the windows open.

-But I would caution that this 22 lbs vacuum is not nimble.
-It’s heavy to push, let alone carry up stairs.
-It steers smoothly, but when it comes to tight turning, you’ll need to use some vigour.
-Our testers also felt that some small details stopped this vacuum from knocking the Dyson Ball out of our top spot.
+Our testers also felt that some small details stopped this vacuum from the top spots.
 The carry handle is awkwardly placed, making it difficult to take up and down stairs.
 While the 40ft cord is fantastic, it often falls off the back of the machine, which is irritating to bear in mind as you clean under sofas.
 The price is also close to Dyson models, so we’d recommend waiting for a sale.

 The best robot Dyson alternative